Indoor SkyDiving in Sydney, Australia

-I’ve been skydiving in Australia and New Zealand before (awesome, but terrifying), and I accompanied my awesome, crazy mum to skydive for her 65th birthday in Ireland, but skydiving takes time to organise, it costs quite a bit and some people just don’t fancy jumping out of a moving airplane at 18, 000 feet, pretty reasonable fear to be fair.
+UPDATE NOVEMBER 2020: I’ve been skydiving in Australia and New Zealand before (awesome, but terrifying).
+I also accompanied my awesome, crazy mum to skydive for her 65th birthday in Ireland.
+But skydiving takes time to organise, it costs quite a bit and some people just don’t fancy jumping out of a moving aeroplane at 18, 000 feet.
+Pretty reasonable fear to be fair!
+But Sydney indoor skydiving?
+No training, you can book online, and it’s a fraction of the price of an outdoor skydive.
+I knew I wanted to do it when I visited Sydney.

 Once we turned up, I had no idea at all what to expect.
 But as soon as you go to check-in, you see the whole event right in front of you.
 A huge glass tube in the middle of the building, with people already indoor skydiving right in front of you, so cool.